 We are keen on data and reporting, so we made our own performance study based on the past 6 months.
 Here are the statistics.

 Marketing: 30 tickets per week in the first month, 50 tickets in the sixth month.

 Sales: 35 tickets per week in the first month, and 60 tickets per week in the sixth month.

 The performance in marketing and sales almost doubled thanks to agile methodology.
 We no longer operate in a chaotic environment and have a guideline that allows us to focus on one task at a time, while leaving time for the unexpected.
 No more doubt on what to prioritize, no more multitasking – it was a revolution for us.

 One company, one working method

-The standardisation of our organisation has allowed us to better communicate across skill sets.
+The standardization of our organization has allowed us to better communicate across skill sets.
 The use of a common platform allows us to trace comments and ideas to each department.
 Developers give us product ideas, we share them and give our customers the features that they want – it’s an exemplary process.

 We speak the same language and have the same practices.
-This common desire to share our organisation and productivity methods is the secret of our rapid growth.
+This common desire to share our organization and productivity methods is the secret of our rapid growth.

 So what are your best pieces of business advice?